A New Probe of Relic Neutrino Clustering using Cosmogenic Neutrinos: Acknowledgments

 \section{Acknowledgments}

-We thank Carlos Arg\"{u}elles, Diego Aristizabal Sierra, Peter Denton, Abhish Dev, Francis Halzen, Shunsaku Horiuchi, Kohta Murase, Shmuel Nussinov and Ian Shoemaker for useful comments and discussions.
+We thank Carlos Arg\"{u}elles, Diego Aristizabal Sierra, Peter Denton, Abhish Dev, Francis Halzen, Shunsaku Horiuchi, Pedro Machado, Kohta Murase, Shmuel Nussinov, Jack Shergold and Ian Shoemaker for useful comments and discussions.
 In addition, we are grateful to Steffen Hallmann and Brian Clark for providing us the IceCube-Gen2 radio effective area.
+We are also grateful to Ibragim Alikhanov for pointing out a missing factor of $6$ in ~Eq.~\eqref{eq:crossSM} of v1, which now leads to slightly better results in ~Figs. \ref{fig:spectrum} and \ref{fig:sens}.
 BD and RP acknowledge the Fermilab theory group for local hospitality during the completion of this work.
 RP also thanks the Weizmann Institute of Science for their hospitality.
 This work was partly performed at KITP, which is supported in part by the National Science Foundation under Grant No. NSF PHY-1748958, and at the Aspen Center for Physics, which is supported by the National Science Foundation grant PHY-1607611.
 The work of BD was supported in part by the U.S. Department of Energy under Grant No. DE-SC0017987, by a Fermilab Intensity Frontier Fellowship, and by a URA VSP Fellowship.
 The work of RP was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0019095.
 The work of AS was supported in part by the U.S. DOE contract \#DE-SC0012704.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.